[output_post_excerpt]

 YOHANA: It was a secret, of course God wouldn’t tell them about us.
 I’m sure it will all become clear once he explains everything.

 MAMRE: We’re in deep shit then.
-Seventeen years of servitude to some villain.
+Over a century of servitude to some… villain.
 You know, the mass murders should have been the first hint.
-Oh no. Angel, sir, is there any way we can… not undo it exactly, but–

-RAPHAEL: Evade punishment and eternal damnation?
+RAPHAEL: (gentle smile) Evade eternal damnation?

 YOHANA: Yes, anything.